Learn by Doing" educational programs, field trips can provide essential, real life

 affairs student programs, intercollegiate athletic competitions, judging competitions,

-project activities such as building, teaching, removing; presentations, participation
+activities such as building, teaching, removing; presentations, participation in conferences,

 - Field trips can be single or repeated to one site or many within a course or participation